LifeSec

 The crime of freedom

 In 2024, an American teenager from Lacey Washington refused to follow her family tradition of an arranged marriage to an older man.
-She ran away from home and sought help from the staff at her high school, but was caught by her father who choked her unconscious.
-She only survived the murder attempt thanks to a Good Samaritan who was driving by, saw the attack, and intervened.
+She ran away from home and sought help from the staff at her high school, but was caught and attacked by her father who tried to kill her.
+She only survived thanks to a Good Samaritan who was driving by, saw the attack, and intervened.

 In an ideal USA, bigots and abusers would face scorn, shame, and, most of all, repercussions for their hate.
 But at the whims of society and politics, they not only might escape any consequence; they may be cheered and applauded.
-It's twisted and it's wrong, but this is the reality we have to live in and that means that being judicious about the amount and kind of attention we draw to ourselves.
+Whatever our ideals, we have to live in reality and that means sometimes being judicious about the amount and kind of attention we draw to ourselves.

 Control your exposure